Flask vs. Django: Beyond Comparing Simple & Complex

 Built-in Python Debugging Options: There is built-in Flask debugging, based off the Werkzeug dev server.
 You can see the debug display by default at port 5000.
 Django might support more complicated projects, but if Flask projects are for individual components like microservices, it might be a boon for someone breaking into cloud development.

-That’s an even bigger point of differentiation when you realize that Django doesn’t have built-in debugging.
+That’s an even bigger point of differentiation when you pit Django vs. Flask: when you realize that Django doesn’t have built-in debugging.

 For a beginner, this probably should be the deciding point.
 Flask’s built-in tooling makes learning from your coding mistakes much easier.
 Plugins and third-party tools, at least on a basic level, aren’t an issue (once you get into deploying these projects, you’ll almost certainly need a remote or live debugging tool).